A closer look at the assistant coach and recruiting coordinator

 Balcomb led the Commodores to 18 wins in the regular season during the 2013-14 campaign, bringing her Vanderbilt win total to 277.
 The team, which climbed as high No. 16 in the Associated Press poll, reeled off 13 wins in 14 games during one stretch midway through the season.
 The productive stretch included a victory over in-state rival Tennessee, marking the third time in the past six seasons that one of Balcomb's teams has defeated the Lady Vols.

-Balcomb has led the program to at least 20 wins in 11 seasons of her 12 seasons at the helm in Nashville.
+Balcomb, who has a career mark of 440-223, has led Vanderbilt to at least 20 wins in 11 seasons of her 12 seasons at the helm.
 She has won three SEC Tournament Championships, made four Sweet 16 trips and had eight top-25 finishes at VU.

 Entering the 2013-14 season, Balcomb was averaging 23.5 wins per season during her tenure in Nashville.
 On February 28, 2013, against Auburn, Balcomb secured her 257th victory, passing Jim Foster for the program's wins record in exactly as many seasons as the former Commodore coach.